 Collectors: Frederick H. Pough

-Dr. Frederick H. Pough (1906–2006) assembled an impressive collection of over 800 gem specimens.
+Dr. Frederick H. Pough (1906–2006) assembled an impressive collection of more than 800 gem specimens.
 A large portion of the collection was purchased by Carnegie Museum of Natural History and the rest was donated by Dr. Pough to the museum.
-The Pough Gem Collection was the product of over thirty years of acquisition.
+The Pough Gem Collection was the product of more than thirty years of acquisition.

-During the 1970s, Pough served as a consultant to the Section of Minerals at the Carnegie Museum of Natural History to assist with the expansion of the collection and the development of Hillman Hall.
+During the 1970s, Pough served as a consultant to Minerals at Carnegie Museum of Natural History to assist with the expansion of the collection and the development of Hillman Hall.
 He was chosen as the recipient for the Carnegie Mineralogical Award in 1989.
-The award is given each year to an individual, group or organization who works to advance the ideals of mineralogical preservation, conservation, and education.
+The award is given each year to an individual, group, or organization who works to advance the ideals of mineralogical preservation, conservation, and education.

 8.51 ct green quartz gem from Brazil

 Photo of gem: Debra Wilson

 Photo of F. Pough: Courtesy of Mineralogical Record